 Operating Environment Information: For some operating environments, you can use operating environment commands to associate a libref with a SAS data library.
 When using operating environment commands to assign librefs to a SAS data library, the association may persist beyond the SAS session in which the libref was created.
-For libname annual 'SAS-data-library';
+For some operating environments you can use only the LIBNAME statement or function.
+See the SAS documentation for your operating environment for more information on assigning librefs. $\triangle$

-The most common form of the LIBNAME statement is used in this example to associate the libref ANNUAL with the physical name of the SAS data library.
+The most common form of the LIBNAME statement is used in this example to associate the librer ANNUAL with the physical name of the SAS data library.